jackbartlett20/Population-Balance-of-Particles-in-Flows/README.txt

-This is a fork of https://github.com/CambridgeUniversityPress/Population-Balance-of-Particles-in-Flows.
+This forked repository is obsolete.
+It has been replaced with https://github.com/jackbartlett20/PBContrails.
-20/05/2025
+30/05/2025

 CPMOD - Chemistry and Particulates MODelling
 Version 1.0